psmitty7373/ctf-writeups/ACI-CS-2020/do_you_c_what_i_c/README.md

 .NET            : true
 ```

 So I assumed it'd be enabled on the target system.
 All of my exploitation work below relied on that (false) assumption.
-Another solution to this challenge could have just placed executable code on the stack and been horrendiously easier.
+Another solution to this challenge could have just placed executable code on the stack and been horrendously easier.

 I also assumed we'd be dealing with ASLR.
 (This assumption was correct.)

-The target binary is a 32-bit exe file thats purpose is to help the user remember numbers.
+The target binary is a 32-bit exe file that's purpose is to help the user remember numbers.
 It allows the user to write hex encoded numbers to indexed memory positions in a buffer that is sized to hold 256 4-byte values.
 The program allows reading from the buffer and sends output in hex encoded strings.
 The program is console based and uses a simple menu system to allow the user to select between the write and read functions.

 ![alt tag](https://raw.githubusercontent.com/psmitty7373/ctf-writeups/master/ACI-CS-2020/do_you_c_what_i_c/01.png)

 The ultimate goal is to obtain a copy of a flag.txt file that is located in d:\.
 The majority of the work of the program is done in two functions.
 The first I labelled "listener" which runs the listener socket and accepts incoming connections.
-The second I labelled "connection handler" which does the job of recieving user input, processing input / output to the number buffer, and returning data to the user via the socket connection.
+The second I labelled "connection handler" which does the job of receiving user input, processing input / output to the number buffer, and returning data to the user via the socket connection.

 ## The vulnerabilities